 Policies subject to ESL

-ESL may be charged on certain types of general insurance policy, including house and contents insurance policies, where it must be itemised separately on your policy documents.
+ESL may be charged on certain types of general insurance policy, as outlined in Schedule 1 to the Emergency Services Levy Act 2017 ("the ESL Act").
+The ESL Act requires that ESL charged on house and contents insurance policies and commercial insurance policies must be itemised separately on your policy documents.

 Insurance categories which may include ESL